brhaka/bkSQL/TO_DO.md

 ## To do:

+- [ ] Add checkbox for backup all DataBases on server
 - [ ] Add translations (Google Translate system)
 - [ ] Backup configurations delete
 - [ ] Backup configurations visualization